reschjonas/QuantHide/TECHNICAL_OVERVIEW.md

-# Technical Overview of Kyber
+# Technical Overview of QuantCrypt

-This document provides a detailed technical explanation of the technologies, cryptographic methods, and implementation details used in the Kyber application.
+This document provides a detailed technical explanation of the technologies, cryptographic methods, and implementation details used in the QuantCrypt application.

 ## Table of Contents